rlauer6/openbedrock/README.md

 _Experimental_

->>Bedrock is not and may never be uploaded to CPAN, however it is
+>>Bedrock is not and may never be, uploaded to CPAN, however it is
 >possible to create a distribution tarball capable of being installed
 >using `cpanm`.